Gerald L. Smith

 Gerald L. Smith is a native of Lexington, Kentucky.
 He earned his B.A, M.A., and Ph.
 D degrees from the University of Kentucky in history.
 He taught at the University of Memphis from 1988-1993.
 He is a full professor of history and a former holder of both the Theodore A. Hallam Professorship and the Martin Luther King Center Scholar-in Residence at the University of Kentucky.
 From 1997-2005, he served as the director of the African American Studies and Research Program at UK.
 He is the former pastor of the Farristown Baptist Church in Berea, Kentucky.
 Since 2011 he has served as pastor of the Pilgrim Baptist Church in Lexington, Kentucky.

 Dr. Smith is the author, editor, or co-editor of five books.
 His most recent is an edited collection of pathbreaking essays titled: Slavery and Freedom in the Bluegrass State: Revisiting My Old Kentucky Home.
-He is co-editor of the University Press of Kentucky's book series on race and sports.
+The book received the 2023 University Press Publication Award from the Kentucky Historical Society.
+Professor Smith is co-editor of the University Press of Kentucky's book series on race and sports.
 He is currently researching and writing a general history of Blacks in Kentucky.
 He has published more than forty articles, essays, and book reviews in historical journals and encyclopedias.
 He has served as a keynote speaker for numerous programs, consulted on various historical projects, lectured on college campuses, and conducted workshops for primary and secondary school teachers.
 He has appeared in historical documentaries which have aired on CBS, NBC, the ESPN film series, CBS Sports Network, TruTV and KET.
 Dr. Smith is co-editor of the award-winning Kentucky African American Encyclopedia which was recognized with the Kentucky Archives Month Certificate for Merit for Writing/Publication.
 It was the Thomas D. Clark Medallion Book in 2015 and awarded the Kentucky Historical Society Publication Award in 2016.
 Choice described the book as a "brilliant compilation."